ndau/commands/docker/node_operator.md

 # Give your node a name.
 NODENAME=my-node

-# This is the ndau testnet genesis snapshot.
-# NOTE: This will be optional in the near future when we use the latest available snapshot by default.
-SNAPSHOT=snapshot-testnet-49

 # These are the ports you would like to use for...
 P2P_PORT=26665 # ...communication with other nodes on the network.
 RPC_PORT=26675 # ...responding to RPC requests to your node.
 API_PORT=3035  # ...responding to ndau API requests to your node.

 # Create and run your node, connecting it to testnet.
-NDAU_NETWORK=testnet docker/bin/runcontainer.sh $NODENAME $P2P_PORT $RPC_PORT $API_PORT $SNAPSHOT
+NDAU_NETWORK=testnet docker/bin/runcontainer.sh $NODENAME $P2P_PORT $RPC_PORT $API_PORT
 ```

 You now have created a node (Docker container) named "my-node", running and connected to testnet.
-It will catch up to the latest block height on the network since the height found in the given snapshot.
+It will catch up to the latest block height on the network since the height found in the latest snapshot on S3.

 IMPORTANT: Read the information printed by `runcontainer.sh` about the `node-identity.tgz` file that it will generate for you.
 You must keep this secure and use it again (discussed below) if you ever need to run your node from scratch.
 It won't be needed if you want to stop/restart your node (Docker container).
 It is only needed if you lose your container, or decide to redeploy it with different ports, or for any other reason.